gpestana/notes/talks/everyone_is_naked/README.md

 dimension." (by all means go ahead and read it, Phillip Rogaway shows the importance .. that I could only dream to be capable of).

-So, what do we as researchers, system designers, developers and community need to ...?
+So, what do we, as researchers, system designers, developers and community need to ...?

 Be upfront about the privacy problems with your users;